naziyasumara04/Instagram-demo-page/README.md

 By applying the routing concepts,you can access it by simply changing routes:Ex. http://localhost:3000/ig/cats or http://localhost:3000/ig/dogs

 Contributions to improve the code or add new features are welcome.
-If you'd like to contribute,
+If you'd like to contribute.